DLibatique/CLAS102-F19/_pages/7-response.md

 permalink: /responses
 ---

-The following is a list of readings and podcasts to which you may respond according to the guidelines set out [here]({{ site.baseurl }}4-grading#responses).
+The following is a list of readings and podcasts to which you may respond according to the guidelines set out [here](grading#responses).
 The module title indicates the topic to which the reading most directly corresponds -- if you found that topic interesting in class or during your primary reading, odds are that you'll get something out of the readings in that module!

 Remember that you are allowed to submit up to 4 responses per month in September, October, and November, and up to 2 responses in December.
-Guidelines for submitting each response can also be found [here]({{ site.baseurl }}4-grading#responses).
+Guidelines for submitting each response can also be found [here](grading#responses).

+All responses should be submitted via the [Upload Portal](https://forms.gle/AQSPjMyhwTN6x8Vw8).

 ## Introduction: Women and Men in Roman Literature and Society
 - Martin, Thomas R. 2012. [“Introduction and Background.”](https://drive.google.com/file/d/1Dfh8mJQ-6CksD-_eKVkWdvrjRmdRaUP0/view?usp=sharing) In *Ancient Rome: From Romulus to Justinian*, 1-19.
 New Haven.